lana/backend-challenge/README.md

 At this stage, the service shouldn't use any external databases of any kind, but it should be possible to add one easily in the future.

-Implement a checkout service and its client that fulfils these requirements.
+Implement a checkout service and its client that fulfills these requirements.

 Examples: